TERMS AND CONDITIONS

 Seller’s Catalogue Fee

-Motorcycles / Scooters and Bicycles £50 +VAT (£35 +VAT for any additional motorcycles /scooters or bicycles)
+Motorcycles / Scooters and Bicycles £50 +VAT (£35 +VAT for any additional motorcycles /scooters or bicycles entered into the same auction)

 Registration Numbers £50 +VAT